17-day mountain bike trip in Western Uganda

 Accommodation: 2 Friends Beach Hotel

-Day 2 of your cycling holiday in Uganda focuses on a long transfer and testing the bikes.
-Our team, including Ugandan guides and drivers, are ready to go.
-As you all board the bus, your adventure truly begins.
-Along the way, you’ll make several stops.
-You’ll cross the equator (wow!) and enjoy Uganda’s ever-lively atmosphere.
-See something interesting you’d like to stop for?
-Just tell the driver – they’ll gladly pull over.
-Upon arrival at your accommodation, you’ll have time to test your mountain bike, ensuring you’re prepared for the real adventure that begins tomorrow.
+Day 2 of this journey in Uganda is dedicated to a long transfer and testing the bikes.
+Our team, the Ugandan guides, and the drivers are ready, and we all get into the minibus together.
+You will make several stops along the way.
+For example, you cross the equator (wow!) and enjoy the ever-lively Uganda.
+See something along the way you want to stop for?
+Just tell the driver, and they will be more than happy to pull over.
+After a warm welcome at the accommodation, you have time to test your mountain bike.
+This ensures you are well prepared for the real adventure that begins tomorrow.

 Meals: Breakfast, lunch, dinner